Reducing power consumption in embedded Linux systems

 - Profiling the whole system (kernel drivers and applications), to find and fix unnecessary wakeups and cpu activity.

-If you need help implementing power management on your embedded Linux system, the best is to contact us.
+If you need help implementing power management on your embedded Linux system or processor, the best is to contact us.
 We could have a look at your Linux BSP, highlight the pieces that are incomplete or still missing, and make a cost estimate for their development.
 We could also profile your system (or help you to do it) and pinpoint power management bugs or possible improvements.